msuhanov/regf/Windows registry file format specification.md

 ##### Notes
 1. A partial backup copy of a base block is made using a data from memory, not from a primary file.
 2. A transaction log file is considered to be valid when it has an expected base block (including the modifications mentioned above), and its *primary sequence number* is equal to its *secondary sequence number*.
-An invalid transaction log file can be repaired by the self-healing process (this will reset the fields of an invalid base block in memory to reasonable values, i.e. the *Signature* field will be reset to the proper value, the *Hive bins data size* field will be reset to a value calculated from the file size of a primary file, the *Clustering factor* field will be reset to a value for an underlying disk, the sequence numbers will be reset to 1, the *Checksum* field will be recalculated).
+An invalid transaction log file can be repaired by the self-healing process (this will reset the fields of a base block in memory to reasonable values, i.e. the *Signature* field will be reset to the proper value, the *Hive bins data size* field will be reset to a value calculated from the file size of a primary file, the *Clustering factor* field will be reset to a value for an underlying disk, the sequence numbers will be reset to 1, the *Checksum* field will be recalculated).
 3. A valid transaction log file can be applied to a dirty hive when a *Last written timestamp* in its base block is equal to a *Last written timestamp* in a base block of a primary file (when a base block of a primary file is invalid, i.e. it has a wrong *Checksum*, a *Timestamp* from the first hive bin is used instead).
 Also, a transaction log file can be applied to a dirty hive after the self-healing process.
 4. If a base block of a primary file has a wrong *Checksum*, it is being recovered using a base block from a transaction log file (and the *File type* field is set back to 0).
 5. In Windows 2000, Windows XP, and Windows Server 2003, the same memory region is used to write a base block both to a transaction log file and to a primary file, that is why, after a successful write operation, a base block of a primary file will contain two sequence numbers equal to *N*, and a base block of a transaction log file will contain two sequence numbers equal to *N - 1* (sequence numbers are incremented by 1 for a transaction log file first, and then they are incremented by 1 again for a primary file).
 As of Windows Vista, a copy of a base block is used when writing to a transaction log file, that is why a transaction log file and a primary file will contain the same sequence numbers in their base blocks after a successful write operation.